A visit to Oregon has more than wine

 The overall Oregon climate is cool with warm, dry summers and cold, wet winters.
 Vines in Oregon benefit from cooling winds off the Pacific Ocean that flow through gaps in the Coast Mountain Range to moderate summer heat that can be locally intense.
 The mountains also help protect vineyards from the extremely cold winds that can come from the Pacific.
 The result is a prolonged growing season that allows grape flavors and acids to stay in balance.

-A second cooling factor in many locations is the ability to grow vines at a higher elevation that escapes the heat of lower slopes and valley floor locations.
+A second cooling factor in many locations is the ability to grow vines at a higher elevation that escape the heat of lower slopes and valley floor locations.
 Oregon, then, is a center for cool climate viticulture, especially in the Willamette Valley, where 68% of the vineyards are planted.

 While the climate is similar to Bourgogne, Oregon vineyards benefit from their northern latitude and enjoy 15 hours of sunlight per day in the summer.
 Combined with those Pacific winds, vineyards experience a sizeable diurnal shift with daytime temperatures cooling 30 to 40 degrees overnight.
-This combination of lengthy growing days that favor the development of ripe, rich, concentrated, and complex fruit flavors with cool overnight conditions that maintain a bright acidity make Oregon wines expressive of vintage, food-friendly, and noted for their ability to age.
+The combination of lengthy growing days that favor development of ripe, rich, concentrated, and complex fruit flavors with cool overnight conditions that maintain a bright acidity make Oregon wines expressive of vintage, food-friendly, and noted for their ability to age.

 The very essence of place